 Welcome to the Carbon-izer Features.
 These are page-based projects that may or may not be updated but are too big for a single blog post or something.
-The biggest one is the Northwest Freeway page, which I've spent a lot of time on.
+The biggest one is the Northwest Freeway page, which I've spent a lot of time on, but it's fallen out of date and its replacement is just not ready yet.

 The Greatest Hypermarket I Never Knew - A brief page on the Auchan hypermarket chain in Houston, TX.